-Prospective law students are free to choose among the wide variety of majors offered at Wagner College.
-This approach by the College is in keeping with the position of the Association of American Law Schools that welcomes any major.
+Prospective law students are free to choose among the various majors offered at Wagner College.
+This approach by the College is in keeping with the position of the Association of American Law Schools, which welcomes any major.
 Students may select a major from the humanities, social sciences, sciences, arts, or other disciplines.

 Pre-Law Program

 Because entrance requirements may vary among law schools, students should consult the particular catalog of the schools to which they plan to apply.
-Law schools evaluate applicants based on their college record, activities, and recommendations as well as on their scores on the Law School Admission Test (LSAT).
+Law schools evaluate applicants based on their college records, activities, recommendations, and scores on the Law School Admission Test (LSAT).
 Law schools require applicants to take the LSAT before applying for admission.
-We also encourage you to utilize the information and resources of the non-profit Law School Admission Council, at lsac.org.
+We also encourage you to utilize the information and resources of the non-profit Law School Admission Council at lsac.org.

-Prospective students may contact the Center for Academic and Career Engagement (CACE) to obtain information about the Pre-Law Program and about the faculty advisors in the Program.
-The faculty advisors teach in the disciplines of business administration, philosophy, political science, sociology, and other areas, and several of these advisors are members of the legal profession.
+Prospective students may contact the Center for Academic and Career Engagement (CACE) to obtain information about the Pre-Law Program and its faculty advisors.
+Program faculty advisors teach business administration, philosophy, political science, sociology, and other areas, and several of them are members of the legal profession.

 Courses